Best Of13 min read

 Pricing: $5/mo + usage (~$0.000463/vCPU-min, ~$0.000231/GB-min)

-Best for: Indie hackers, side projects, and full-stack apps (Node.js, Python, Go, Rust, etc.) that need databases without DevOps overhead.
+Best for: Indie hackers, side projects, and full-stack applications (Node.js, Python, Go, Rust) that need databases without DevOps complexity.

 #5.
 Render — Best Free Tier for Getting Started

-Render is the spiritual successor to Heroku's glory days — simple, developer-friendly, and with a free tier that actually works.
-Static sites are free forever, and web services have a free tier with some cold-start limitations.
-For paid services, the pricing is straightforward and predictable.
+Render is what Heroku felt like before pricing got aggressive.
+Simple, developer-friendly, and with a free tier that actually functions.
+Static sites are free forever, and web services have a free tier (with some cold-start behavior).
+Paid services start cheap and scale predictably.

-The platform supports Docker natively, which means if it runs in a container, it runs on Render.
-Background workers, cron jobs, private services, managed Postgres — it's all there without the YAML configuration nightmares of Kubernetes.
+The platform supports Docker natively, meaning if it runs in a container, it runs on Render.
+Background workers, cron jobs, private services, managed Postgres — all without YAML configuration headaches.

 Key Features: